gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

 * In case of having to play other audio content depending on the processed result of the request, audio contents must be played in accordance with the [Rules for basic audio playback](#AudioInterruptionRule).
 * The same rules apply for the hearing and processing & reporting states gained from attempting multi-turn conversations.

-If there is a request to play a new audio content during the Attending and Hearing state, process the request as follows:
+If there is a request to play a new audio content during the attending and hearing state, process the request as follows:

 * For playing audio content of **alert/dialogue/content** type, the audio content must be played after canceling the receipt of user's voice input.
 * For playing audio content of **notification** type, the notification audio content must be played as the background audio.